-- 3.1 The MDTA Police will provide qualified retired MDTA Police officers and current MDTA employees that have retired from other law enforcement agencies the opportunity to meet the annual firearms qualification training standards used for active duty officers. - 3.1.1 The MDTA Police reserves the right to not issue LEOSA credentials as it deems appropriate.
-The Assistant Commander of the Training Unit, or designee, will oversee the LEOSA program; - Application Process - Background Check
+- 3.1 The MDTA Police will provide qualified retired MDTA Police officers and current MDTA employees that have retired from other law enforcement agencies the opportunity to meet the annual firearms qualification training standards used for active duty officers. - 3.1.1 The MDTA Police reserves the right not to issue LEOSA credentials as it deems appropriate.
+The Assistant Commander of the Training Unit, or designee, will oversee the LEOSA program: - Application Process - Background Check - Range Qualification Retention of Certified files - 3.1.2 Applications received from anyone who qualified for or received a disability retirement will be evaluated on a case by case basis. - 3.1.3 The MDTA Police reserves the right to conduct a mental wellness check/investigation for the purpose of LEOSA credentialing. - 3.2 All handguns used in the LEOSA qualification process must be lawfully owned by the applicant and must be made by a reputable manufacturer and approved by the agency Range Master.

-Range Qualification

-- 3.1.2 Applications received from anyone who qualified for or received a disability retirement will be evaluated on a case by case basis. - 3.2 All handguns used in the LEOSA qualification process must be lawfully owned by the applicant and must be made by a reputable manufacturer and approved by the agency Range Master. - 3.3 Revolvers must be capable of firing double action and have a cylinder capable of holding at least five rounds.